What Is A Breast Biopsy?

 What is a core-needle biopsy?

 Core needle biopsy is the procedure to remove a small amount of suspicious tissue from the breast with a larger “core” (meaning “hollow”) needle.
 It is usually performed while the patient is under local anesthesia, meaning the breast is numbed.
 During the procedure, the doctor may insert a very small marker inside the breast to mark the location of the biopsy.
 If surgery is later required, the marker makes it easier for the surgeon to locate the abnormal area.
+Even if no further treatment such as surgery is needed, the marker allows a breast imaging radiologist to see on future mammograms where the biopsy was done.

 The radiologist or surgeon performing the core-needle biopsy may use specialized imaging equipment to guide the needle to the desired site.
 As with fine-needle aspiration, this may involve ultrasound.